Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/06_MMF.rst

 Pointer to function that sends the control command to the MMF module layer (see **mm_module_ctrl**) or a specific module.
-For example, for Audio source, it points to function that controls Audio parameters (“sample rate”, “word length”, “mic gain”, etc.) and MMFv2 service task on or off.
+For example, for Audio source, it points to function that controls Audio parameters ("sample rate", "word length", "mic gain", etc.) and MMFv2 service task on or off.

 -  handle